 About Debra Litzelman, M.D., M.A.

-In addition to her role as senior research investigator at the Center for Health Services Research at Regenstrief Institute, Debra Litzelman, M.D., M.A., is also the D. Craig Brater Professor of Global Health Education at Indiana University School of Medicine and the director of education for the Indiana University Center for Global Health.
+In addition to her role as a research investigator at the Center for Health Services Research at Regenstrief Institute, Debra Litzelman, M.D., M.A., is also the D. Craig Brater Professor of Global Health Education at Indiana University School of Medicine and the director of education for the Indiana University Center for Global Health.